MrR3boot/CTF/TetCTF-2020/Secure-System/README.md

 # Description:
-Super tough sql injection challenge.
+Super tough & Great SQL Injection Challenge which i personally loved it as i learned a ton through this challenge.
 We have a form validating user id's and source code is given.

 ```css
 <?php